bhurstGH/LocalTestStruggleApp/README.md

-# Local test environment setup for the JDSB Struggle App
+# Local Test Struggle App

+This repository is to demonstrate setting up various components of locally testing for Slack app and Netlify Functions implementations.
+It's purpose is for those that wish to contribute to the JDSB StruggleApp/StruggleBot Slack project, but also contains basic information that would carry over to using these tools in general.

 ## Create your own Slack workspace